Prometheus77/mlrHelpers/README.md

 # Incomplete list of new functions
 * `cv(n)`: Creates a `ResampleDesc` object indicating cross-validation using the given number of folds.
 Equivalent to `makeResampleDesc("CV", n)`.
-* `test_join(measure, or list of measures)`: Modifies a `Measure` object (or a list of `Measure` objects) to aggregate by joining all test samples and then evaluating the combined prediction set, rather than the default of behavior of taking the mean of the errors of the individual test prediction sets.
+* `testJoin(measure, or list of measures)`: Modifies a `Measure` object (or a list of `Measure` objects) to aggregate by joining all test samples and then evaluating the combined prediction set, rather than the default of behavior of taking the mean of the errors of the individual test prediction sets.

 # Other changes
 * Provides underscore case aliases for all standard `mlr` functions, e.g. `makeClassifTask` becomes `make_classif_task`.